Welcome to Parham's homepage.

 Parham Aarabi has been a professor in the department of Electrical and Computer Engineering at the University of Toronto since 2001.
 He obtained his Ph.D.
 (Elec.
 Eng.) from Stanford in 2001, and his M.A.Sc. and B.A.Sc. from Univ. of Toronto in 1999 and 1998, respectively.
 He has published over 150 peer-reviewed papers, won several research/teaching awards including the IEEE Mac Van Valkenburg Early Career Teaching Award, the Gordon R. Slemon Teaching of Design Award, the University of Toronto Inventor of the Year award, four ECE Professor of the Year awards, the Premier's Catalyst Award for Innovation, the Canada Research Chair, and MIT's TR35 "Top Young Innovator" award.

-Parham is also the founder and CEO of ModiFace, the world's leading beauty/medical augmented reality company, and one of America's fastest growing companies (Inc. 500/5000), which was acquired by L'Oreal in 2018.
+Parham is also the founder and CEO of ModiFace, the world's leading beauty/medical augmented reality company, and one of America's fastest growing companies (Inc. 500/5000), which was acquired by L'Oreal in 2018 (subsequently being selected as the Mobile Marketer Deal of The Year).
 He is also an active angel investor having invested in various Toronto and Bay Area startups.

 Former STUDENT HALL OF FAME